Contact us now:

 The decision of whether to hire a real estate agent or a real estate attorney to help you buy or sell your home is an important one.
 Given the wide variance of individuals’ skills and needs, and the uniqueness of each particular situation, there is no universally correct approach.
 Real estate agents and real estate attorneys bring different, valuable skill sets to the table.
 There could even be situations in which the prudent decision is hiring both an agent and an attorney.

 For some people, hiring an attorney is the preferred avenue.
-Here at Kincaid Business & Entrepreneurial Law, LLC ®, we enjoy advising families, homeowners, entrepreneurs, and investors about their real estate purchases or sales.
+Here at Kincaid Law KC, LLC, we enjoy advising families, homeowners, entrepreneurs, and investors about their real estate purchases or sales.
 Writing real estate contracts and other legal documents, resolving real estate disputes, and providing legal guidance for homeowners or homebuyers is something we do regularly.
 Please contact us at 913-735-7707 or schedule with us online if we can be of service to you, your business, or your family.
 You may also wish to read about Kansas residential lease agreements on our blog or visit subsidiary real estate law practice area pages such as purchasing or selling real estate or advising on real estate disputes.

 Matthew T. Kincaid